 Your property management system (PMS) can help you here with detailed accounting reports as can your credit card statements.
 Compare current costs to both your budget and previous years’ expenses.
 Are you going over budget?
 If so, it’s time to figure out why.

 Look at which costs you can control and which you can’t.
 For instance, you may be able to find cheaper—hopefully local—vendors, but you can’t decide to pay cheaper property taxes (the government frowns on that).
-Pinpoint which costs are worth the return on investment, and cut those that aren’t.
-(Note: you still have to pay taxes even if you decide they’re not).
+Pinpoint which costs are worth the return on investment and cut those that aren’t.
+(Note: You still have to pay taxes even if you decide they’re not).

 Reviewing your expenses is not a one and done.
 Costs change, and you need to check back regularly to keep an eye on things.